Sarvesh-DG-6/Advanced_Keylogger/README.md

 3. Run the keylogger.py and observe the malware process

 # Description:
-Understanding the working of a real-time keylogger malware.
-When the malicious code is executed, it starts capturing real-time information from the victim's system in various file formats.
+Understanding the working of a real-time keylogger malware.<br> When the malicious code is executed, it starts capturing real-time information from the victim's system in various file formats.<br>
-A Fernet key is generated to encrypt these files.
+A Fernet key is generated to encrypt these files.<br>
 Then the encrypted files are sent to the attacker via email service (SMTP) while the actual files are saved in the victim's system.